-Priyanka Chopra's Mother-in-law Gifted Rs 55 Lakh Earrings As Wedding Gift?
+Priyanka Chopra's Mother-in-law Gifted Her Earrings Worth Rs 55 Lakh As Wedding Gift?

 Reception In Delhi Tonight!

-The newly married couple Priyanka Chopra and Nick Jonas will throw a reception tonight on December 4, 2018 in Delhi and will be attended by their extended relatives, family members and close friends.
+The newly married couple Priyanka Chopra and Nick Jonas will throw a reception tonight on December 4, 2018 in Delhi which will be attended by their extended relatives, family members and close friends.

 The Big Fat Bollywood Reception